Updated: Jun 6

-In recent years there has been a big shift in the recommendations for starting solids, so is there still a place for rice cereal in 2021?
+In recent years there has been a big shift in the recommendations for starting solids.....
+So is there still a place for rice cereal in 2021?
 As a Paediatric Dietitian, I often get asked:

-Importance of Iron
+The Importance of Iron

 Iron Foods and Absorption

-Iron comes in two forms, Haem Iron (from animal sources) and Non-Haem Iron (plant based sources)
+Iron comes in two forms, Haem Iron (from animal sources) and Non-Haem Iron (plant-based sources)

 Rice Cereal: So what is it made of?

-Rice cereals are actually considered an ultra processed food, and contain a number of highly processed ingredients.
-They are also cheap to produce, designed to last for a long time without spoiling and they are convenient.
-The main ingredient of the product is a refined rice flour (>95%) with most of nutrition from the rice removed during the refining process, the rice flour itself then provides very little nutrition on it's own, it is low in fibre, low in protein, low/negligent in any vitamins and minerals and contains, this alone provides very little to nourish and support a babies growth.
-A small amount of fat is added to most rice cereals through the use of cheap vegetable oils and some brands use palm oil to achieve this.
+Rice cereals are considered an ultra-processed food, and contain several highly processed ingredients.
+They are cheap to produce and designed to last for a long time without spoiling.
+The main ingredient of rice cereal is refined rice flour (>95%) with most of the nutrition from the rice removed during the refining process, the rice flour itself then provides very little nutrition on its own, it is low in fibre, low in protein, low/negligent in any vitamins and minerals, this alone provides very little to nourish and support a babies growth.
+A small amount of fat is sometimes added to some (not all) rice cereals, through the use of vegetable oils, and some brands use palm oil to achieve this.

 Bellamy's Organic Baby Rice Cereal with Probiotic: